lh-25/u2_mongoose_express_plants/README.md

 ## Bonus 1
 This is a good point to integrate better logging.
-Right now, if we check our terminal when we hit the http://localhost:3001/plants/5e38921e9c3bd077f50dc9a2 endpoint we see the raw SQL that was executed.
+Right now, if we check our terminal when we hit the http://localhost:3001/plants/<id> endpoint we see the raw Mongo command that was executed.
 For debugging purposes and overall better logging we're going to use an express middleware called `morgan`:

 ```sh
 npm install morgan